 - New Teams again.
 Steve and Dustin were such a hit in season 2 that they hook up almost right away — after Dustin is rudely ditched in the first episode by Mike, Lucas, and Will after a short-lived welcome home from summer camp.
 They are joined by newcomers Robin and Erica, and the Mall Team is the best of the season.
 The other teams are good too (save one): Mike, Lucas, and Will clash against El and Max who have declared a war on boyfriends, until they all join as one team against the Mind Flayer threat.
 Nancy and Jonathan are the usual pair of detectives, and they do well together.
 The one team that fails is Hopper and Joyce… but more on that below.

 - The Finale.
 The Duffers always turn out finales with mighty payoffs, but this one is best of all, and capped off by the deaths of two major characters.
 The first being Jim Hopper (even if he’s not really dead), and the second Billy, whose death is the bigger tear-jerker for the way El “wins” against him.
 Her liberation of Billy is a crowning moment of triumph because she’s powerless, thanks to the Mind Flayer’s infection.
 She taps into Billy’s most vulnerable source of pain that she witnessed while inside his mind — essentially freeing him through the power of love.
 Normally that kind of thing is cheesy, but it’s not in this case.
 Meanwhile the other kids are throwing Satan’s-Baby fireworks at the creature, doing whatever they can to bring it down.
-The result is a staggering display of explosive apocalypse.
-Fourth of July indeed.
+The result is a staggering display of explosive apocalypse for the glorious Fourth.

 - The Farewell Epilogue.
 The epilogue inverts season-2.
 Where the Snow Ball Dance brought everyone back together after a long road of isolation, the Farewell to Hawkins sees a parting of the ways after a summer of love.
 With El now adopted by Joyce and thus leaving with Will and Jonathan, it genuinely hurts to think of her and Mike on another stretch of separation from each other.
 It also hurts to think of her without her powers, even if she’ll probably get them back in season 4.
 But we can’t blame Joyce for leaving.
 She has suffered two seasons of trauma over Will, almost losing him both times; she saw her boyfriend Bob Newby torn apart right in front of her; and she had to kill Hopper to save Hawkins.
 There’s no way she could not move out of Hawkins after this.
 It’s a very moving epilogue, and the Duffers have a serious challenge ahead of them, if they want to outdo themselves in the season 4 finale.